 * How do traits shape species distributions and abundances?

 * What biological and environmental features make a species rare?

 * How do environmental changes contribute to biodiversity change?

 * How are biodiversity, ecosystem functions and ecosystem services linked together?

-We are always looking for motivated MSc and PhD students as well as post docs and visiting researchers to join our group.
-If you are interested in joining our group, please send email to the address below and ask for more information about current possibilities in our lab.
+We are always looking for motivated MSc and PhD students as well as post docs and visiting researchers to join our network.
+If you are interested in joining our network, please send email to the address below.

 Dr. Jani Heino